How to Use the TENS Unit:

 General Guidelines for Pain Referred from Another Area:

-An example would be shin pain that is coming (referred) from the neck.
+An example would be hand pain that is coming (referred) from the neck.
 Use of two channels and four pads.
-Using channel one, place the two pads along the nerve pathway.
+Using channel one (yellow pads), place the two pads along the nerve pathway.
 Using channel two (green pads), place one pad on the pain and one below the pain (at least a pad’s width apart).

 For more information on the TENS programs visit: https://www.bobandbrad.com/tens-program